isomerpages/moe-kranjipri/_for-parents/Parent Support Group (PSG).md

 ### **Benefits of Joining PSG:**

-PSG is a great opportunity for us to be closer to our children, understand them better and help them in their education journey.
+PSG is a great opportunity for us to be closer to our children, understand them better and help them in their education journey.&nbsp;

-Our children benefit when we are more active in the school environment.
-They tend to:
+Our children benefit when we are more active in the school environment.&nbsp; They tend to:

 *   show more positive attitudes

-*   have better school attendance and complete homework more consistently
+*   have&nbsp;better school attendance and complete homework more consistently
 *   be able to bridge the cultural gap between school and home
 *   be less anti-social and less prone to behavioural issues

-<iframe width="560" height="315" src="https://www.youtube.com/embed/QrtzGEsDZD4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QrtzGEsDZD4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/rJYZaNezc-0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rJYZaNezc-0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>

 ### **PSG Focus Group**